This article provides a reference for axe DevTools Linter configuration options.

 overrides:

-- files: # An array of filenames or glob patterns that match this override setting
+- files: # An array or single string of filename(s) or glob pattern(s) that match this override setting

 - vue/**/*.html